 On April 10, 2015, the Company entered into an agreement with Telkom SA SOC LIMITED ("Telkom"), a leading provider of communication services in South Africa, pursuant to which the Company agreed to acquire the contract and employ the related workforce of Telkom effective May 1, 2015 ("Acquisition Date").
-The purchase price of the transaction is ZAR 40.7 million (\$3.3 million based on the exchange rate on May 1, 2015).
+The net purchase price of the transaction, which was paid in cash, was ZAR 35.6 million (\$2.6 million based on the exchange rate on September 30, 2015).

-The purchase price has been allocated as set out below on a provisional basis pending finalization of the valuation of intangible assets and fair value for the assets acquired and liabilities assumed:
+The purchase price has been allocated as set out below on a provisional basis pending finalization of the valuation of intangible assets.

 Amount

 Customer Contract- Intangible assets \$2,990

+Cash 411

+Accrued leave liability (411)

 Deferred tax liabilities (837)

 Net assets acquired \$2,153

-Less: Purchase consideration (Refer Note 17) 3,331
+Less: Purchase consideration 3,331

 Goodwill on acquisition \$1,178